Key takeaways

 Can my mortgage preapproval amount be increased?

-It’s possible that your preapproval amount is too low and won’t fit your needs or work for the market you’re looking to purchase in.
-Fortunately, you might be able to increase your mortgage preapproval amount in certain circumstances.
-However, you’ll need to demonstrate to the lender you can afford a more expensive mortgage.
+It’s possible that your mortgage preapproval amount is too low and won’t fit your needs or work for the market you’re looking to purchase in.
+You might be able to increase your preapproval amount if you can demonstrate that you can in fact afford a more expensive mortgage.

 How to get preapproved for a higher loan amount